 Greenville is a larger medium-sized city located in the state of North Carolina.
 With a population of 93,400 people and 22 constituent neighborhoods, Greenville is the tenth largest community in North Carolina.

-Unlike some cities, Greenville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenville is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Greenville who work in sales jobs (11.22%), food service (10.87%), and teaching (9.61%).

 Not only is Greenville a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
 That’s because Greenville is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Greenville a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The citizens of Greenville are very well educated compared to the average community in the nation: 37.71% of adults in Greenville have a bachelor's degree or even advanced degree.
+The education level of Greenville citizens is very high relative to the national average among all cities (21.84%): 37.71% of adults in Greenville have a bachelor's degree or even advanced degree.

 The per capita income in Greenville in 2018 was $25,906, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $103,624 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.
 Greenville also has one of the higher rates of people living in poverty in the nation, with 30.23% of its population below the federal poverty line.